Temporary Closing of the Film Archive and Film Distribution Services

-Work being carried out within the context of the digitalization offensive supported by the Federal Government Commissioner for Culture and the Media is not affected by these restrictions.
-Contracting parties and depositers will also continue to have unhindered access to their materials.
-Storage of copyright (legal) deposits provided in the course of film promotion will also be processed as usual.
-And film distribution to cinemas will be maintained.
+Exceptions to this closing: The DEFA Film Distribution Service will maintain its services without restrictions.
+Work carried out in the context of the digitization offensive of the Federal Government Commissioner for Culture and the Media (BKM) is also not affected by the restrictions.
+Contractual partners and depositors using film storage will continue to have unhindered access to their materials.
+Any submissions of copies for storage, in compliance with the mandatory film copy requirements for federally funded films, will also be processed as usual.

 The mission of the Film Archive department is to collect, index, restore and preserve national and international film productions.
 At present the collection includes 13,000 titles – productions from 1895 to the present: feature films, documentaries, experimental films, home movies and animations.